gibsonpp/GR-sslcm-data/README.md

 sometimes must be shut down for heavy debris loads, ice cover, or very high flows, and data may be unusable due to, for example, a log jamming the trap.
-In the pre-2019 abundance estimates, no attempt was made to account for these missed days, so the number and timing of missed days can strongly influence the total abundance estimate for the season.
+In the pre-2019 abundance estimates, no attempt was made to account for these missed days.
 Additionally, any migrants that pass the trap before the start or after the end of trapping are not counted in the abundance estimates.

-At the Catherine Creek trap site, substantial numbers of young-of-year fish are regularly observed moving downstream past the trap in late spring and early summer, with unknown numbers moving during the portion of the summer when the trap does not operate (due to high temperatures).
+At the CAT trap site, substantial numbers of young-of-year fish are regularly observed moving downstream past the trap in late spring and early summer, with unknown numbers moving during the portion of the summer when the trap does not operate (due to high temperatures).
 These fish are not accounted for in the abundance estimates, which only count fish that move downstream later in the fall as early migrants, or in the following spring as late migrants.
-Therefore the juvenile abundance estimates for Catherine Creek underestimate the true number of juvenile fish produced in that population, but the magnitude of this underestimate is not known.
-Although a few late-spring young-of-year are typically observed at the other screw trap sites, only Catherine Creek consistently sees large numbers of these fish.
+Therefore the juvenile abundance estimates for CAT underestimate the true number of juvenile fish produced in that population, but the magnitude of this underestimate is not known.
+Although a few late-spring young-of-year are typically observed at the other screw trap sites, only CAT consistently sees large numbers of these fish.

-During the spring when hatchery smolt are released, screw traps cannot operate continuously because the large numbers of hatchery origin fish can quickly overfill a trap and cause mortality.
+During the spring when hatchery smolt are released, screw traps cannot operate continuously because the large numbers of hatchery-origin fish can quickly overfill a trap and cause mortality.
 Instead, systematic subsampling is often used to sample during hatchery release periods.
 During subsampling, the traps are operated for the four hours immediately after twilight (this period corresponds to the time of day when the majority of fish movement typically occurs), and then shut down for the rest of the night.
-In order to calibrate this subsampling, the trap is operated continuously (24 hour sampling) before and after the subsample nights, but the number of wild fish caught during the four-hour subsample window are counted separately from the fish caught during the rest of the 24-hour period, in order to determine the proportion of the full 24-hour catch that was caught during the four-hour subsampling window.
+Then the trap is operated continuously (24 hour sampling) before and after the subsample nights, but the number of wild fish caught during the four-hour subsample window are counted separately from the fish caught during the rest of the 24-hour period, in order to determine the proportion of the full 24-hour catch that was caught during the four-hour subsampling window.
 This proportion is used to expand the catch during subsample nights to the expected number of fish that would have been caught with 24 hours of continuous sampling.

 Missing data:

-- The Lostine River trap was not operated during migration year 2004 (BY 2002).
+- The LOS trap was not operated during migration year 2004 (BY 2002).

-- The Upper Grande Ronde River trap does not have an abundance estimate for fall 2021 (BY 2020; MY 2022) due to very limited trap operation time, and low fish numbers observed during the period of operation.
+- The UGR trap does not have an abundance estimate for fall 2021 (BY 2020; MY 2022) due to very limited trap operation time, and low fish numbers observed during the period of operation.
 There are also several other very uncertain abundance estimates from the UGR trap, again due to limited trap operation time and very low catch.

 ## Juvenile: juv-survival